PřF:F1030 Mechanics - Course Information

 - Teaching methods

 - Lectures: theoretical explanation of basic concepts and laws of mechanics, combined with demonstration experiments accompanied by correct physical interpretation.
+The lectures will be live-streamed at the time given in the university timetable with possible student interaction and simultaneously recorded and saved into the MU information system.
 Consultative exercises: solving problems for understanding of basic concepts and laws, contains also more complex problems.
+The exercise class will be live-streamed at the time given in the university timetable with possible student lecturer interaction.
+Prerecorded solutions to sample problems are available in the information system.

 - Assessment methods